Kentucky vs. Louisville Predictions, College Basketball BetMGM Promo Codes, & Picks - December 21

 Kentucky Performance Insights

-- Kentucky has committed 5.4 fewer turnovers per game than its opponents, averaging 9.2 (17th in college basketball play) while forcing 14.6 (47th in college basketball).
+- Kentucky has committed 9.2 turnovers per game (16th in college basketball action), 5.4 fewer than the 14.6 it forces on average (46th in college basketball).

 Louisville Performance Insights

-- The Cardinals have a +9 scoring differential, putting up 74.5 points per game (193rd in college basketball) and conceding 73.6 (252nd in college basketball).
+- The Cardinals score 74.5 points per game (193rd in college basketball) and give up 73.6 (252nd in college basketball) for a +9 scoring differential overall.

-- Louisville wins the rebound battle by 3.3 boards on average.
-It collects 38.6 rebounds per game, 97th in college basketball, while its opponents pull down 35.3.
+- Louisville comes out on top in the rebound battle by an average of 3.3 boards.
+It grabs 38.6 rebounds per game (100th in college basketball) compared to its opponents' 35.3.

-- Louisville has committed 12 turnovers per game (197th in college basketball) while forcing 11.6 (224th in college basketball).
+- Louisville and its opponents have been relatively even in the turnover battle.
+The Cardinals commit 12 per game (199th in college basketball) and force 11.6 (225th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.